 The WHY Symposium is devoted to the use of causal inference methods in policy research.
 The Symposium features talks on methods and applied papers on a variety of topics.
-Sessions with presentations and discussion are mixed with opportunities for informal mingling both on site and at nearby locations in Seattle WA.
+Sessions with presentations and discussion are mixed with opportunities for informal mingling both on site and at nearby locations.

 See the Acknowledgements (p.19) in the Stata manual entry for hdidregress for some indication of the benefits of attending WHY symposia.